-That’s when I know this lifestyle is sustainable because I’m doing it for the right reasons.
+That’s when I know this lifestyle is sustainable because it’s for the right reasons.

 The Power of Discipline

-These activities might suck during the moment, but you’ll be grateful for them in the future.
+These activities might suck at the moment, but you’ll be grateful for them in the future.

-Exercising will allow you to have a higher level of physical health with more muscle, increased vascular strength, and mental capacity to deal with stress.
+Exercising will allow you to have a higher level of physical health with more muscle, increased cardiovascular strength, and mental capacity to deal with stress.